mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 baronets are traditionally granted only by archdukes.
-Noble patents are granted twice per year, once on Holiday (the first day of the year) and again on the Emperor’s birthday.
+Noble patents are granted twice per year, once on Holiday (the first day of the year) and again on the Emperor's birthday.
 Most honor patents do not lead to enfeoffment (land acquisition).
 The title of marquis is an exception as it typically includes a fief but landless marquises are not unknown.
 When a fief is not